FinBook User Guide

 -

-will find all clients with John or Alex in their names. -
+find n/John n/alexwill find all clients with John or Alex in their names. -

-will find all clients with eitherVIPClient
+find t/VIPClient t/YuFamilywill find all clients with eitherVIPClientorYuFamilytags.

 4.1.7.
 Viewing Portfolio of a specific client: view